aws-samples/codenator-automatic-code-generation-and-execution-using-llm/src/codenator/code_scanner/README.md

 ```

 ## Starting the server
-To start API Layer server, you can use the below command:
+To start *Code Scanner* server, you can use the below command:
 ```
 $ main.py [optional args]
 ```